I. General Principles

 - Authority Retained by Individual Schools, the Office of Residential Life, and Greek Life

-- Each School or College of the University may establish a panel to hear and decide cases of alleged academic misconduct involving undergraduate students of that School or students taking courses taught by faculty in that School.
+- Each School or College of the University may establish an academic integrity officer and/or panel to hear and decide cases of alleged academic misconduct involving undergraduate students of that School or students taking courses taught by faculty in that School.

-(1) The composition of such a panel shall be determined by appropriate persons in each School or College.
+(1) The composition of any hearing panel shall be determined by each School or College.

 (2) Such a panel may impose sanctions other than suspension or expulsion in any case where academic misconduct is found.
-No School or College panel may suspend or expel an undergraduate student for academic misconduct; however, upon a finding of academic misconduct serious enough to warrant suspension or expulsion, a panel may recommend the suspension or expulsion of an undergraduate student to the UJB.
+No School or College integrity officer or panel may suspend or expel an undergraduate student for academic misconduct.
+Where an allegation of academic misconduct is serious enough to warrant suspension or expulsion, the complaint shall be heard by the panel or officer to determine whether a violation has occurred.
+If a violation is found, the matter will then be referred to the SCB for hearing on the imposition of sanctions.

-- Each Graduate or Graduate Professional School of the University may establish a panel to hear and decide cases of alleged academic or professional misconduct by graduate or graduate professional students of that School.
+- Each Graduate or Graduate Professional School of the University may establish an academic integrity officer and/or panel to hear and decide cases of alleged academic or professional misconduct by graduate or graduate professional students of that School.

 (1) Appropriate persons in each school shall determine the composition of the panel and the scope of the panel’s authority, which shall not exceed the parameters set out immediately below.